-Second or third year students of the Honours College FSW programme could follow a societal internship after approval by their coach.
+Second or third year students of the Honours College FSW programme.

 Honours FSW students can find a societal internship in whatever area they choose.
 Depending on the extent and duration of the activities involved, this internship is worth between 1 and 5 EC (which includes compiling the internship report).

-The starting point for the internship is the student's own clearly formulated exploratory question, in which the academic knowledge the student has acquired is applied in the work environment.
+The starting point for the internship is the student's own clearly formulated exploratory question, in which the academic knowledge he or she has acquired is applied in the work environment.
 What do you want to find out, and what skills will be needed in the practical context you will be exploring?
 So you organize your Internship around your own questions and areas of interest.

 The focus is all on forming an acquaintance and acquiring a clear picture of the work environment in practice.
 Students do this by looking over employees' shoulders, interviewing people, and working on specific tasks under the watchful eye of their internship supervisor.

 The organization could be a government institution (e.g., a national government body, local government body, or water authority), a company in the business sector (from small company to multinational), a volunteer organization or non-governmental organization (NGO), or a non-profit professional cultural or social organization (such as the Red Cross, a museum, a social or cultural foundation, a health authority, or a mental health institution).

 The intern's role should be clearly described.
 To ensure that this is the case, a short internship plan and contract is drawn up between the institution, the student, and the Honours College.

 On the Blackboard page of your cohort, a manual with more information about the societal internship can be found.

 Integration of knowledge and skills in research and practice previously acquired in course work, in particular in realistic work situations;

 The acquisition of further relevant knowledge and skills, and insight into practical situations in the work field;